Skip to main content

 Policy Proposal Project by University Students

-Since fiscal 2023, Digital Agency has been working with students on a research and policy proposals project to think about the future of the digital society.
+Since fiscal year 2023, the Digital Agency has been collaborating with students on a research and policy proposal project aimed at envisioning the future of our digital society.

-In order to improve the structure of society, it is essential to listen to the future envisioned by everyone living in the coming era.
-The purpose of this project is to connect the ideas and perspectives unique to students to the field of policy and think together.
+In order to improve the structure of society, it is essential to listen to the visions of young generation, who will shape the future of the world.
+The purpose of this project is to connect the unique ideas and perspectives of students with the policymaking process, fostering opportunities for collaboration and creativity.

 Four students from Harvard University and Cambridge University talking to each other while sitting on a table

-The project involves university students studying in diverse fields such as public policy, economics, information and sociology.
+The project involves university students studying in diverse fields, including public policy, economics, information and sociology.

 Tomoki MATSUNO

-He graduated from Harvard University in 2025 with a B. S. in Environmental Sciences and Public Policy.
-He is interested in Japanese energy security policies, especially hydrogen and LNG.
-In 2022, he established the Harvard-Japan Policy Network (HUJNN).
-In addition to organizing lectures on Japanese policy issues, he conducts research activities in cooperation with administrative agencies and local governments, including Digital Agency.
-Born in Ibaraki Prefecture.
+Graduated from Harvard University in 2025 with B. S. in Environmental Sciences and Public Policy.
+He has an interest in Japanese energy security policies, focusing on hydrogen and liquefied natural gas (LNG).
+In 2022, he established the Harvard-Japan Policy Network (HUJNN), where he organizes lectures on Japanese policy issues.
+He also conducts research in collaboration with national and local governments, including the Digital Agency.
+He was born in Ibaraki Prefecture, Japan.

 A front-facing photo of Tomoki Matsuno showing his upper body.